Actindo-AG/Documentation/Webhooks/UserInterface/03_Queue.md

     - **2 = Failed**
         The sending of the webhook failed and the amount of tries reached the maximum.
 This entry must be handled manually.
     - **3 - Pre remove**
-        This entry has been created during preremove.
-This status will be set to *Ready to be sent* during the postRemove event.<!--????nachfragen-->
+        This entry was created during the preRemove event.
+It is set to *Ready to be sent* during the postRemove event.<!--????nachfragen-->

 - *Event*
     Event that has triggered the webhook.